The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 However, there does not seem to be any reason to only consider this particular subautomaton.
 Instead, we introduce a different notion of extended activity where we may consider any subset $S$ of states (which is not a restriction as any finite set of semigroup elements may always be considered to appear as single states) that is closed in the sense that we may not leave $S$ by reading any word in the generators.
 A(n output) word is then \emph{$S$-active} if we do not end in a state in $S$ after reading it.
 This strictly generalizes all previous activity notions: if we let $S$ contain only the identity state, we obtain the activity notion for groups and monoids and, if we take $S$ as the NoCyWEx part of the automaton, we obtain the above extended activity.

-\enlargethispage{\baselineskip} We then consider automata which have bounded $S$-activity.
+We then consider automata which have bounded $S$-activity.
 We show that, if we are given the promise that $S$ generates a finite subsemigroup (as the finiteness problem for automaton semigroups is undecidable \cite{gillibert2014finiteness}), then the finiteness problem for automaton semigroups of bounded $S$-activity is decidable.
-This works, in particular, for all the other activity notions and generalizes the corresponding group result \cite{bondarenko21orbits} to semigroups and monoids.
-In fact, we obtain this algorithmic result by showing that the language of $\omega$-words with an infinite orbits is recognized (by an effectively constructible) deterministic Büchi acceptor (which also is a generalization from the group case in \cite{bondarenko21orbits}).
+This works, in particular, for all the other activity notions and generalizes the corresponding group result \cite{bondarenko21orbits} to semigroups and monoids (solving an open problem stated by Bartholdi, Godin, Klimann and Picantin \cite{bartholdi2020hierarchy}).
+In fact, we obtain this algorithmic result by showing that the language of $\omega$-words with an infinite orbit is recognized (by an effectively constructible) deterministic Büchi acceptor (which also is a generalization from the group case in \cite{bondarenko21orbits}).
 The construction of this Büchi acceptor is based on the notion of \emph{expandability} introduced by the authors in \cite{expandabilityPart} and the final connection to the finiteness problem is due to the fact that an automaton semigroup is infinite if and only if it admits an (infinite) word with an infinite orbit.
-As an additional result of our characterization of words with infinite orbits as deterministic Büchi languages, we also obtain that an automaton semigroup of bounded $S$-activity is infinite if and only if it admits an ultimately periodic word with an infinite orbits.
+As a by-product of our characterization of words with infinite orbits as Büchi languages, we obtain that an automaton semigroup of bounded $S$-activity is infinite if and only if it admits an ultimately periodic word with an infinite orbit.

 In fact, we obtain these results not only for the full orbits but also for the case where we consider the sub-orbits given by a regular, suffix-closed language of the state set.
-This shows, in particular, that the finiteness problem for finitely generated subsemigroups of automaton semigroups with bounded $S$-activity is decidable (which the order problem is a special case of; compare to \cite{bartholdi2020hierarchy}). \end{section}
+This shows, in particular, that the finiteness problem for finitely generated subsemigroups of automaton semigroups with bounded $S$-activity is decidable (which the order problem is a special case of; compare to \cite{bartholdi2020hierarchy}).

+We are confident that the techniques we use to obtain our results can also be refined to cover further algorithmic (and non-algorithmic) problems. \end{section}